 Concerns related to adverse effects:

-• Adrenal suppression: May cause hypercorticism or suppression of hypothalamic-pituitary-adrenal (HPA) axis, particularly in younger children or in patients receiving high doses for prolonged periods.
+• Adrenal suppression: May cause hypercortisolism or suppression of hypothalamic-pituitary-adrenal (HPA) axis, particularly in younger children or in patients receiving high doses for prolonged periods.
 HPA axis suppression may lead to adrenal crisis.
 Withdrawal and discontinuation of a corticosteroid should be done slowly and carefully.
 Pediatric patients may be more susceptible to systemic toxicity.
 Particular care is required when patients are transferred from systemic corticosteroids to inhaled products due to possible adrenal insufficiency or withdrawal from steroids, including an increase in allergic symptoms.
-Patients receiving ≥20 mg per day of prednisone (or equivalent) may be most susceptible.
+Adult patients receiving ≥20 mg per day of prednisone (or equivalent) may be most susceptible.

 • Delayed wound healing: Avoid nasal corticosteroid use in patients with recent nasal septal ulcers, nasal surgery or nasal trauma until healing has occurred.

 • Hypersensitivity: Hypersensitivity reactions (eg, anaphylactic reactions, angioedema, pruritus, urticaria, rash, dermatitis) may occur.